 How to Fix No Mountable File Systems Mac Error for Free?

-If you are facing Mac error no mountable file systems problem, follow these steps:
+If you are facing Mac error or no mountable file systems problem, follow these steps:

 - In most cases, the downloaded disk image file is corrupt or had an error while downloading.
 If possible, try downloading the dmg file again after turning off any download assistant plug-ins you may have.